πΊοΈ Overview

 Concepts

-ACORN is built around a few core concepts that help you understand how to use it effectively.
-This section will introduce you to these concepts and explain their significance in the context of ACORN and science.
+ACORN is built around a few core concepts to ensure its effectiveness.
+This section will introduce these concepts and explain their significance in the context of ACORN and science.

 Motivation

-For the last few decades, scientific progress has been driven by publishing papers in, ideally peer reviewed, scientific journals.
-Publishing affords researchers with recognition, career advancement, and funding opportunities.
-This model has worked well for a long time, but it has some serious limitations that ACORN aims to address.
+For the last few decades, scientific progress has been driven largely by publishing papers in, ideally peer-reviewed, scientific journals.
+Publishing affords researchers recognition, career advancement, and funding opportunities.
+This model can be effective, but it has some serious limitations ACORN aims to address.

-- Publish or perish1: Scientists and researchers often care more about being published than about sharing scientific knowledge.
+- Publish or perish1: Scientists and researchers often care more about publishing than about sharing knowledge.
 This is not without reason, as publications are a key metric for career advancement and funding.
-However, this can lead to a focus on quantity over quality, and a reluctance to share negative results or data that does not support a hypothesis.
+However, this can lead to a focus on quantity over quality and a reluctance to share negative results or data that does not support a hypothesis.

 - Reproducibility crisis2: Many scientific results are difficult or impossible to reproduce, leading to questions about their validity.
 This is compounded by the fact that many publications do not provide access to the underlying data or code used in the research.